verekia/js-stack-from-scratch/tutorial/03-express-pm2/README.md

 In `stop`, `rimraf logs/* && pm2 delete all` clears the logs folder and deletes all processes.
 If there was no processes running, it returns an error exit code.
 Since we don't want this error to interrupt our chain of tasks, we force it to pass with `|| true`.

 - Go to `http://localhost:8000/` in your browser.
 If you have no hanging process currently running it should give you a 404.
 Run `yarn start`, which should trigger `dev`, which triggers, `stop`, and finally launches the process of our server.
+Note that with PM2, your processes are run in the background so you still have control over your terminal.
 Hit `http://localhost:8000/` and it should now show your app.
 Take a look at the `logs/server-dev.log` file, which should contain `Express running on port 8000.`.

+Since we enabled PM2's *watch* feature, you can modify the `Dog App` string in `src/server/index.js`, save the file, reload your browser tab, and see the updated string.
+Without watching, this would require restarting the whole process.

 - Run `yarn stop` to stop your server.
 If everything works well, it should now give you a 404 again in your browser.